Navigating the Holidays after the Loss of a Loved One - New Year’s Eve

 • Surround yourself with loved ones.
 In the Halloween post, I talked about my Grief Tribe, the people who have walked beside us in the years since Liam died.
 These friends and family members have been a part of every birthday, angelversary, and holiday since our loss.
 Their presence comforts us because we know that they miss him too.
 We feel safe to be ourselves with them, to cry, to laugh, to talk, or to be silent.

 • Put your regrets to the fire.
 I saw this on What’s Your Grief, and it’s probably one of the best things I’ve read for grief in a long time.
 Many grievers struggle with regrets or guilt in regards to their loss.
 “Start a holiday tradition of lighting a fire, writing down your regrets from the past year, and then throwing your regrets into the fire to symbolize a fresh start.”
-Though it is easier said than done to let go of guilt, this is a beautiful way to begin.
+Guilt may not easily dissipate, but this gesture offers a sense of release.

 • Avoid alcohol and drugs.
-For many, alcohol can magnify the already intense emotions of grief and depression.
-Other experience exaggerated anger.
-No matter how alcohol affects you, it is probably best to avoid mind-altering substances after loss.
+Alcohol can be a magnifier of grief's intensity, so it is probably best to avoid mind-altering substances after loss.
 If it begins to become overwhelming, try this grounding technique or meditation for help finding peace.

 Back to blog